cxm12/HallAssess/README.md

 Replacing "FMIRdatapath" with the folder name containing AI-reconstructed images, such as super-resolved/denoised images, which need to be measured.

 Replacing "LQpath" with the folder name containing low-quality images (such as low-resolution images, noisy images), which are the input of the fluorescence microscopy image restoration models (such as super-resolution models, denoising models) for generating AI-reconstructed images.

+Evaluating the hallucinations of super-resolution results from the `CCPs` test set: task = 1; testset = 'CCPs'

 ### Data
 * The example images in the paper can be found in the `./example_data/` file.